elastic/ecctl/docs/ecctl_deployment_create.md

 ```
 ## Create a deployment with the default values for Elasticsearch, a Kibana instance with a modified size,
 and a default APM instance.
-While Elasticsearch and Kibana come enabled by default, both APM and App Search need to be
+While Elasticsearch and Kibana come enabled by default, APM, Enterprise Search and App Search need to be
-enabled by using the "--apm" and "--appsearch" flags.
+enabled by using the "--apm", "--enterprise-search" and "--appsearch" flags.
 The command will exit after the API response has been returned, without
 waiting until the deployment resources have been created.
 $ ecctl deployment create --name my-deployment --zones 2 --kibana-size 2048 --apm --apm-size 1024